In Inaugural Cycle, REA Fund Supports Diverse Projects United by Pursuit of Equity and Anti-Racism

 “The REA Fund has been a vehicle to bring the GSD together,” says Naisha Bradley, Chief Diversity, Inclusion, and Belonging Officer at the GSD.
 “Over this first year, we’ve had strong community input and were able to support initiatives from multiple constituencies at the school.
 Whether it was through one-time initiatives, community-wide programming, or semester-long classes, the REA Fund has created an innovative pathway for us to incorporate anti-racism into our community fabric and help create a GSD where many voices can be heard, and all people can thrive.”

-The fund has sought stakeholders from around the GSD to consider the sorts of programming and dialogue that have been missing and to suggest solutions.
+The fund has sought stakeholders from around the GSD to consider the sorts of programming and dialogue that have been missing, to suggest solutions, and to consider how the GSD can strengthen policies and practices to promote a culture of anti-racism.
 It has also prioritized the need for immediate or accelerated change alongside longer-term, ongoing work connecting design and anti-racist practice.

 “The REA Fund serves as one action of a holistic approach to institutional transformation,” explains Esther Weathers, Associate Director of Diversity, Inclusion, and Belonging.
 “It requires the GSD community to pause and take stock of where we are now and imagine what could be possible.
 By distributing resources to faculty, researchers, staff, and students alike, we lower barriers and empower everyone to be a leader in cultivating a GSD for all.”